 - Apparent Insomnia– As stated earlier, cocaine is a stimulant, so naturally a person that abuses the chemical will more than likely stay awake for longer periods of time.
 Although their minds and bodies crave rest, it is nearly impossible to fall asleep in the peak of a cocaine high.
 Cocaine users have been known to stay awake for days, even up to a week straight.

-- Legal Issues– Because of being so highly addictive and expensive an addict will go to any means to obtain cocaine.
+- Legal Issues– Cocaine is highly addictive and very expensive, meaning an addict may go to great lengths to get their fix.
 As an addict progresses further into their addiction, their morals and values become compromised.
-Things they thought they’d never do, become more justifiable, as their dependence on cocaine grows stronger.
-They drive under the influence, shoplift from retail stores, steal from family members, friends and other homes, sell drugs and turn to prostitution.
+Things they thought they’d never do become more justifiable as their dependence on cocaine grows stronger.
+They drive under the influence, shoplift from retail stores, steal from family members, friends and other homes, sell drugs, and even turn to prostitution.

 - Tooth Decay– Known as “crack mouth,” the teeth decay because of the chemical on the teeth and also lack of personal hygiene.

 - Loss of Interest in Normal Life Activities– Cocaine will take over the abuser’s life.
-Normal things like hobbies, work, religion, and spending time with family will seemingly disappear.
+Normal things like hobbies, work, religion, and spending time with family will seemingly disappear and not become a priority anymore.
 If a loved one was once a very active person and interested in spending time with friends and family, and is now seemingly withdrawn from everyone and everything, there is a chance that drugs are involved.

 What Happens When You Stop Abusing Cocaine?